yamdbf/core/examples/StartingInV3.md

 determining when the YAMDBF Client is ready for use.
 The new event is `clientReady`

 After `start()` is called the Client will go through the Discord.js client login process and register some event listeners for some internal things.
 During this time the Client `init()` method will be called.
-This is where storages -- `ClientStorage` and all `GuildStorage` instances -- will be created and linked with the current storage provider.
-After this process completes the `waiting` event will be emitted.

->Because of how storages are loaded asynchronously after `start()` is called it is no longer possible to interact with default settings until after storages have been loaded, meaning guilds will have their default settings applied before you will have the chance to set them when guild setting storage is generated for the first time.
-This means it becomes necessary to either completely remove guild settings and allow them to regenerate after changing default settings the first time the Client is started, or to iterate over guild storages and apply any changes one time to bring them up to date with the defaults.
-This of course only needs to be done if you are trying to set a default setting the first time your client is run and fresh storages are generated.
-After that the default settings will be properly applied to new guilds and their settings.

-After the `waiting` event is fired is when you have the opportunity to set up anything that needs it before the Client is ready to operate.
-When you have finished with whatever you need to do after `waiting` you must use `<Client>.emit('finished');` to tell the Client you have finished setting up.
-After this `clientReady` will be emitted and the Client will be ready for use.

-I'll end this with a barebones example of starting a bot with the new startup flow and a simple example of what setting a default setting will look like:
+This is when `ClientStorage` will be loaded and initialized.
+Now things can get a little tricky.
+If you don't pass `pause: true` in your YAMDBF Client options then everything will be as it was previously in YAMDBF 2.6.2 and prior and startup will continue as normal, emitting `clientReady` when everything is finished.

+The thing to note here is that this does not allow you to add or change any default guild settings before guild storage and settings are generated for the first time.
+That's where the `pause` option comes in.
+Passing `pause: true` in your YAMDBF Client options will cause your Client to emit the `pause` event after it finishes initializing Client storage.
+This is when you will have the opportunity to add or change default settings before guild settings and storage are generated/loaded.
+After you've finished doing everything you need to do, use `<Client>.emit('continue')` to continue the Client startup process.

+The next important change is that YAMDBF Client options no longer has a `config` field.
+This was only used to access the owner field and really wasn't needed. `owner` is now a direct optional field in the Client options that accepts a user ID or array of user IDs.
+Despite the config field no longer existing, it's still recommended to store sensitive information like your token and owner ID/s in a config file that is not checked in to version control.

+To sum things up, basic startup remains relatively unchanged.
+You'll notice the owner field in the example:
 ```
 const { Client } = require('yamdbf');
 const config = require('./config.json');